bvantiem/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Corrections
   - Immigration
   - Detention Monitoring & Oversight
+  - Causal Inference
-  - Causal Inference and Survey Methods
+  - Survey Methods

 # Education to show in About widget
 education: